Jeffrey-D-Pierce/Simple-HTML-Tree/README.md

 ### Minimum

-The minimal configuration requires main.js to render the HTML and main.css to style the items and relationships.
+The minimal configuration as demonstrated by minimum.html requires main.js to render the HTML and main.css to style the items and relationships.

 ![Alt text](./documentation/images/minimum.png)